-Diseases
+Diseases and Injuries

 Bacterial Soft Rot Water-soaked appearance, softening, and breakdown of tissues, sometimes with a putrid odor.
 Control: Careful handling and prompt cooling to 32°F (0°C).
 Marginal Browning For endive, brownish discoloration of edges and tips of blanched heart leaves and very small reddish-brown spots or streaks in the fleshy midrib.
 For escarole, browning, drying, and partial blackening occur on the tips of outer leaves, but center leaves are rarely, if ever, affected.
 Control: Marginal browning is a sign of senescence, or aging.
 Prompt cooling and storage near 32°F (0°C) will slow its development.
 Watery Soft Rot Soft, watery, leaky decay, usually first on stem and lower leaves; light or pinkish-brown without characteristic odor.
 White fungus growth with scattered bluish-black bodies called sclerotia.
 Control: Field control essential, followed by prompt cooling to 32°F (0°C).
 The fungus grows slowly at temperatures below 50°F (10°C).
+Ethylene Exposure to ethylene will result in leaf yellowing as well as russet spotting (tiny, reddishbrown spots on the midribs). injury Control: Don't store or transport endive and escarole in the vicinity of ethylene-producing fruits such as apples, pears and peaches, or other ethylene sources such as exhaust from internal combustion engines.

-WFLO is indebted to Dr. Jeff Brecht, Institute of Food and Agricultural Sciences, University of Florida, for the review and revision of this topic.
+WFLO is indebted to Dr. Jeff Brecht, Horticultural Sciences Department, University of Florida, for the review and revision of this topic.